LGD Gaming

 LGD Gaming is a Chinese professional esports organization based in Hangzhou.
 It is one of the oldest esports organizations in China and currently has players competing in Dota 2, Honor of Kings, League of Legends, Overwatch, and PlayerUnknown's Battlegrounds.

-LGD's Dota 2 team, PSG.LGD, is in a partnership with PSG Esports, and is known for making it to the grand finals of The International 2018.
+LGD's Dota 2 team was notably in a partnership with PSG Esports, and is known for making it to the grand finals of The International 2018 and The International 2021.
+The partnership expired in September 2023.
 Its League of Legends team competes in the League of Legends Pro League (LPL), the top level of professional League of Legends in China.

+LGD are also members of the Esports World Cup Foundation Club Support Program, funded by Saudi Arabia's Public Investment Fund, which gives teams monetary rewards for painting the Esports World Cup tournament series in a positive light and driving engagement to the tournament, which is seen to some as a sportswashing tool that Saudi Arabia is using to distract the public from their poor human rights record.

 Dota 2

+2018–2019

 LGD Gaming's original Dota 2 division was founded along with the organization in 2009.
 In April 2018, French football club Paris Saint-Germain F.C. partnered with LGD, sponsoring and rebranding the Dota 2 team to PSG.LGD.
 After winning two Dota Pro Circuit majors in 2017 and 2018, the team secured a directive invite to The International 2018, where they advanced to the grand finals but lost to OG 2–3.

+Following that, the roster remained together for the next season, where they received a direct invite to The International 2019 after securing a top 12 finish in that year's Dota Pro Circuit rankings.
+The team was placed in Group A, finishing with a 13–3 record which guaranteed a place in the upper bracket.
+There, the team defeated Virtus.pro and Vici Gaming before losing once again to OG in the upper bracket grand final.
+The team was placed in the lower bracket final against Team Liquid, losing the series 2–1 to earn them 3rd place and therefore a total of $3,089,706.